Manendrav/ALL-Notes/Express JS/middleware.md

 - When we have multiple middleware functions, we need to ensure that each of our middleware functions either calls the `next()` function or sends back a response.

+### What is app.use() used for ?

-`app.use():` We use the `app.use()` method to attach the middleware to the Express app.
-When a request is received, the middleware function is executed first, then the route handler is executed.
+`app.use():` We use the `app.use()` method to attach the middleware to all the routes.
+When a request is received, the middleware function is executed first, then the route handler is executed for all routes.

-**Example:** Consider an authentication middleware that ensures users are logged in before they can access certain routes.
+- **Example:** Consider an authentication middleware that ensures users are logged in before they can access certain routes.
 This middleware intercepts the request, checks if the user is authenticated, and either lets them proceed or redirects them to the login page.

 ### Middleware functions can perform the following tasks: